zero-suger/Face-Detection-DL/README.md

 ## Caution

 *Caution : To get more information about each [FD] Face Detection models, please check each model official GitHub repository or websites.*

+## Thank you

+Thank you to check [FD] Face Detection repository and try it.
+If you have any questions send me email uacoding01@gmail.com.